CADRE Dispatch

 Even though it’s a Glock clone pistol, it has a feel of its own.
 I think the flared mag-well makes the grip feel just a little shorter.
 This is fine with me as I have medium-sized hands.
 For those with large hands, the grip may feel just a little too small, but a large-size grip is available.

-Another thing I’m liking about the RXM is the slide serrations.
+Another touch I particularly appreciate about the RXM is the front slide serrations.
 My Gen 5 Glock 19 doesn’t have any on the front.
 Ruger added some serrations on the front and back of the slide, which I kind of like.
 I’m used to racking the slide on 1911s and Glock 17s, so I grip the front of the slide as I rack it.
 This is just a preference, but why not add some serrations to the front of the slide?

 Overall, the Ruger RXM is a comfortable gun to shoot.
 The only thing I wish they had done differently is the mag release.
 A big trend I noticed at SHOT 2025 was Gen-3 clones using Gen-5 mag releases.
 Ruger designed their own mag release, so it is easier to push than a standard Gen-3.
 But a Gen-5 mag release would have been perfect.